Best Paid Focus Groups in 2021: Make $150+/hour

 Now that you know the best online and paid focus groups, let me know which ones you try out in the comments below!

-Looking for other ways to make money quickly?
+Looking for other ways to make extra money quickly?

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More